-- 60a Deep Tissue: Outside Massages (due before class starts) NOW! - 64b Executive Summary (due before the end of class) - Packet 23-24 - Sections 1-3 to be done before this class.
-Section 4 will be done in class. - The completed Executive Summary to be handed in at end of class.
+- 62a Deep Tissue: Outside Massages (due before class starts) - 64b Executive Summary (due before the end of class) Packet pages 21-22; Sections 1-4 to be done in class. completed Executive Summary to be handed in at end of class.